Coronavirus: Resumption of regular service in our kitas

 - The children in our institutions spend time outdoors every day.
 They do this either in their garden or they go for a walk in the regular groups of children.
 The hygiene measures and distance rules are also observed.

 - Parents’ events can be held again.
+Contact details are collected.

 - Excursions by public transport are possible again.
 However, peak times are avoided if possible.
+Persons aged 12 and over wear a protective mask.